 A key to Facebook marketing success is being good with the basics and making sure you keep up with changes.

-Back a number of years ago, a popular commercial series on TV and billboards was the “Be like Mike” campaigns by Gatorade featuring NBA basketball great Michael Jordan.
+Back a number of years ago, a popular commercial series on TV and billboards was the “Be like Mike” The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. by Gatorade featuring NBA basketball great Michael Jordan.
 These commercials capitalized on the iconic nature of Michael Jordan.
 A rare athlete that rose to any challenge and was at the pinnacle of a spectacular career winning multiple NBA championships.

 The Gatorade commercials showed clips of spectacular plays by Jordan along with children on a playground trying to emulate Michael’s moves with the rhythmic song, “I wanna be like Mike” in the background.

 In the same way, Facebook marketers can learn from and find success in emulating one of the best.
 In Facebook marketing, it’s Mari Smith.